 Recommended period: all seasons

-- Do not leave waste around, but throw them in the appropriate spaces (also cigarette butts, tissues, masks and wet waste)
+- Do not leave trash around, but dispose of it in designated areas (including cigarette butts, tissues, masks, and organic waste)

 - Minors must be accompanied

-- Dogs must be kept on a leash and their collected excreta
+- Dogs must be kept on a leash and their waste collected